Is Maple Wood Good For Smoking?

 Apple wood is a popular choice for smoking poultry, particularly chicken and turkey.
 It produces a sweet and fruity smoke that imparts a subtle flavor without overpowering the meat.
 Apple wood burns at a moderate pace, providing a steady source of smoke.
 While it shares some similarities with maple wood in terms of flavor, apple wood lacks the distinct sweetness that maple wood brings.

-See also Can You Use Oil Paint On Wood?
+See also Can You Put Tile On Wood?

 Cherry Wood